by Kilmor and John Albert

 We created the first database in the day that you actually had to go to the library and dig up the microfiche, and fortunately, the students at Sonoma State [University] began that process in conjunction with O22.
 Creating this database—the first grassroots database, which is the model that all the other databases are based on—[was momentous]….
 We established the epidemic of state violence with the United Nations—on file at the Human Rights Council is a copy of the Stolen Lives: [Killed by Law Enforcement] (Second Edition), as well as the “Every 28 Hours” report [“Operation Ghetto Storm”] that was done by Arlene Eisen, which is based on the databases that grew out of the original O22/SLP databases.15

 One of the aforementioned individuals who worked in conjunction with Sonoma State University was Karen Saari, who would become a lead researcher for the SLP.
-Saari details her journey in the Introduction to 1999’s Stolen Lives: Killed by Law Enforcement (Second Edition):
+Saari details her journey in the introduction to the 1999 second edition of Stolen Lives:

 In the fall of 1996, a friend who was organizing for the first [NDP] asked me to help out.
 In the course of attending meetings, I met some of the relatives of victims of police killings.
 When I heard their stories of how their loved ones were killed, I was horrified.
 Like most people, I had believed the news accounts of these killings which usually describe the victims as criminals posing an immediate threat to the community.
 After meeting with many relatives and eyewitnesses over the course of the past three years, I now know that this widely promoted notion is very far from the truth.